rahuljoy16/Simple-Snake-Game/README.md

 # Simple-Snake-Game

-Created a simple snake game using HTML.
+This is a simple snake game made using HTML.
+Control the snake using the arrow keys to grow larger in size, avoid hitting yourself.